mech/Notes/JavaScript/React/components.md

 When Parent need to re-render, it will also automatically re-render any Child.
 This is the most basic functionality of React re-rendering logic.

+> When `setState` is called, the component rebuilds the virtual DOM for its children.
+If you call `setState` on the root element, then the entire React app is re-rendered.
+All the components, even if they didn't change, will have their render method called.
+This may sound scary and inefficient but in practice, this works fine because we're not touching the actual DOM.
+>
+> Another important point is that when writing React code, you usually don't call `setState` on the root node every time something changes.
+You call it on the component that received the change event or couple of components above.
+You very rarely go all the way to the top.
+This means that changes are localized to where the user interacts

 If you do not want Children to be re-render, you have to use Immutable and compare props at `shouldComponentUpdate`.

 Note: `forceUpdate` skip `shouldComponentUpdate`, essentially a full hard refresh.